How to Define Your AI Agency Target Market: The ICP Deep Dive That Changes Everything

 Validating Your ICP Before Going All In

 Before restructuring your entire marketing and sales motion around a new ICP, validate it with a small test.
 Spend 30 days focusing exclusively on 20–30 prospects that perfectly match your hypothesized ICP.
 Track response rates, discovery call bookings, and the quality of conversations.
-If the ICP is right, you'll see significantly higher engagement than your baseline.
+If the ICP is right, you will see significantly higher engagement than your baseline.
 If not, iterate.

 ICP validation is not a one-time event — it is an ongoing process.
 Markets shift, your service evolves, and the clients you serve best today may be different from the ones you served best 18 months ago.
 Review your ICP formally every six months.
-Ask your best current clients if they still match the profile you've built.
+Ask your best current clients if they still match the profile you have built.
 Adjust when the data suggests you should.

 The ICP Is the Foundation, Not the Constraint